SebDufresne/tweeter/public/TO-DO.md

-Change tools icons Colors
+Change tools icons Colors on hover

-Seperate the .js
--> displayTools
--> manageTweets

 Implement "enter" for the text field

-Remove error message placeholder

 Make dates "clean"

 implement Sass

+dispaly how long ago the tweet was created

+implement body for new tweet (and old ones)